ngammarano/square-coil/README.md

 The following dialog box will appear:
 ![Dialog box](default-dialog-box.png)

-Here you have to modify all the parameters according to the coil you want to place.
+In the dialog box, modify all the parameters according to the coil you want to place.

 ## Examples